 In modern times, astrology experienced a resurgence during the 70’s and 80’s.
 With the advent of the internet, horoscopes have become a popular and rebellious way to find comfort in a new, hectic world.

 Astrology is not backed by science — and that’s something most astrologers would be happy to tell you.
 But although it isn’t scientific, it does follow a rigid and consistent set of logic.
 Astrology’s stable foundation is just one reason many people believe in its predictive powers.

-Horoscopes are a type of divination, like tarot cards and psychic readings.
+Horoscopes are a type of divination, like tarot cards, psychic readings and angel numbers (repeatedly seeing 2222 for instance).
 We live in a world of 24/7 global news, environmental disasters, and doubts about the safety of our future.
 It’s no wonder that millennials have turned to horoscopes for a rebellious source of comfort.

 Sometimes horoscopes miss the mark.
 Other times — either by coincidence or foresight — they come true.
 Astrologers admit that horoscopes only present one of many possible futures.